 Maintenance costs aside, there’s also the question of perceptions.
 The image of a facial recognition camera doesn’t exactly align with conventional notions of luxury.
 In curated guest environments, operational technologies are usually controlled, accessible and visible exclusively to staff.
 Despite its capabilities, we haven’t as yet ironed out all the wrinkles when it comes to deploying this technology.

 Pairing skilled staff with the right technology

 Rising guest expectations are a pervasive challenge across the industry.
-After being recognized at the check-in kiosk, guests have come to anticipate recognition, speed and personalization at every touch point.
+After being recognised at the check-in kiosk, guests have come to anticipate recognition, speed and personalisation at every touch point.
 Hotel brands that launched recognition programs years ago through their mobile applications, discovered that they only addressed the needs of a portion of guests, their app users, and gaps remained.